The Churches of Britain and Ireland

 Lindisfarne on Wikipedia.

 The Priory ruins.
 NU 1262 4178.
 From an old postcard in Steve Bulman's Collection.
 A modern photograph of the Priory, © Bill Henderson.
 A wider view, © Dave Westrap, and another view, with the castle in the background, © Carole Sage (1965).
+The Heugh provides a good place to view the priory complex, and St. Mary's Church. © Steve Bulman (2024).
 Link.
 Grade I listed.

 St. Aidan (R.C.) on Green Lane.
 NU 1268 4207. © Bill Henderson.
 David's more recent photo shows the results of a refurbishment. © David Gallimore (2009).
 Link.